HerveFrezza-Buet/cxsom/cxsom-builder/README.md

-# This provide tools for buildong up cxsom-based designs.
+# This provide tools for building up cxsom-based designs.

 ## Installation